-Colin Levin is currently on the Voice Faculty at Rowan University, and since 2013 has served on the Voice and Music History Faculty with the Boston University Tanglewood Institute.
-He previously has held faculty positions with the International Summer Opera Festival of Morelia in Mexico and Concord Academy, as well as a Lecturer in Voice position at the Mason Gross School of Music at Rutgers University, where he is currently completing his Doctoral studies.
-He has presented masterclasses at Concordia College (MN), The New Orleans Center for Creative Arts, and in the spring of 2017 was a teaching artist-in-residence at the Landakotsskóli School in Reykjavík, Iceland.
+Dr. Colin Levin serves as Associate Professor of Music at Long Island University: Brooklyn - Roc Nation School of Music as the Director of the Vocal Performance Program, and proudly served on the Voice and Music History Faculty with the Boston University Tanglewood Institute from 2013-2022.
+He previously has held faculty positions with Rowan University, the International Summer Opera Festival of Morelia in Mexico and Concord Academy, as well as a Lecturer in Voice position at the Mason Gross School of Music at Rutgers University.
+He has presented masterclasses at The Longy School of Music of Bard College, New York University Steinhardt's Department of Music and Performing Arts, The Peabody Institute of the John Hopkins University, Concordia College (MN), The New Orleans Center for Creative Arts, and in the spring of 2017 was a teaching artist-in-residence at the Landakotsskóli in Reykjavík, Iceland.
 Colin Levin additionally maintains a private voice studio located in New York City.